Hellenic Naval Academy: Graduation

 Cadets graduate from the academy provided they have concluded all years and courses (academic and practical) successfully.
 Upon graduation, all naval officers are commissioned to combat units of the Hellenic Navy fleet.
 During the graduation ceremony, the flag of the Hellenic Naval Academy, following tradition, is handed over by new Navy Officers to the 3rd year cadets.

 At the beginning of their careers, officers serve on battleships and attend certain specialized schools.
 These schools aim to enhance their expertise and familiarize them with battleship operations and functions during peace and war.

 More specifically, officers are trained along the following lines:

-Immediately after they graduate, officers attend a four to six-month school where they receive additional theoretical and practical training and learn about the system and equipment of their appointed battleships and their duties as officers on those ships.
+Immediately after they graduate, officers attend a four to six-month school where they receive additional theoretical and practical training and learn about the systems and equipment of their appointed battleships and their duties as officers on those ships.
 During the first stages of their career, officers may also choose to serve in submarines, helicopters, marine patrol aircraft and underwater demolition (Special Forces) after being trained in their respective training schools.

 Furthermore, when promoted to Lieutenant Junior Grade, they undergo a nine to eleven months training stage.
 There, they follow training held by various specialization departments of the Navy.
 According to the department they choose (or are appointed according to Navy needs), they take a degree of specialization in one of the following subjects: gunnery, navigation, communications, or electronic engineering.

 Lieutenant officers attend the Navy Staff Officers School and the Naval War School for 3 to 4 months each school, where they obtain a Staff Officer degree.
 An officer may then serve as a staff officer in various departments of the Hellenic Navy.

 Finally, officers ranked Lieutenant Junior Grade and Lieutenant may be educated abroad (in Europe or the United States) in schools such as NPS, MIT, the University of Michigan, etc., thus becoming further specialized in fields such as electronics, weapon systems, computers, operation research, marine architecture etc.